 Unlike an A/B block schedule where students take up to eight classes at a time, students in the collegiate model take the same four classes each day for a semester; then, in the next semester, take four new classes.

-- Students can take a field trip trip in the neighborhood to spots like the Krohn Conservatory, Mirror Lake in Eden Park, The Cincinnati Art Museum, or Playhouse on the Park without impact her other classes.
+- Students can take a field trip in the neighborhood to spots like the Krohn Conservatory, Mirror Lake in Eden Park, The Cincinnati Art Museum, or Playhouse on the Park without impacting their other classes.

 - Taking four subjects at a time allows students to manage and master the subjects.

 - Teachers have fewer students at any given time, so they are better able to know each student and her progress individually.